gridcapacitymap/gridcapacitymap/THIRD_PARTY.md

 In addition, the project also contains the following data from Svenska Kraftnät which can be found in the tutorials/data folder.

-- Svedala, license CC BY-SA 4.0
+- The Svedala Power System Model © 2010 by Svenska kraftnät, licensed under CC BY-SA 4.0